 Although you can visit the Everglades any time of year, consider visiting during winter when the weather is cooler and drier.

 There is no doubt that Orlando is the theme park capital of the world.
-Popular tourist attractions, Walt Disney World, Epcot Center, and Universal Studios are all located in Orlando, making it a prime destination for family vacations.
+Popular tourist attractions, Walt Disney World, Epcot Center, and Universal Studios, are all located in Orlando, making it a prime destination for family vacations.

 Destin, Florida, is a popular vacation spot for families and couples.
-The Emerald Coast is known for its beautiful white sandy beaches, crystal clear waters, and laid-back atmosphere.
+The Emerald Coast is known for its beautiful white sandy beaches, crystal clear emerald waters, and laid-back atmosphere.